tkamag/MOOC/README.md

 pip install jupyterlab
 ````

-In **AWS Sagemaker**, wahe created a bucket to store all of our downloaded images.
+In **AWS Sagemaker**, we have created a bucket to store all of our downloaded images.

 <figure>
   <img src="./fig/03.png" alt=".." title="Optional title" width="95%" height="70%"/>